chadjoan/eargear-firmware-rpzero/README.md

 ```

 After that, just unmount (eject) and remove the microSD card, put it into the
-Raspberry Pi Zero, plug in (turn on) the RPi Zero, then (hopefully) enjoy some
+Raspberry Pi Zero, and then plug in (turn on) the RPi Zero.
-successful and happy blinkenlight.